This blog has been updated with new data and insights since it was originally published on August 2, 2019.

 - Reuse of passwords across multiple sites: When one data breach compromises passwords, that same login information can often be used to hack into users’ other accounts.
 Reusing passwords for email, banking, and social media accounts can lead to identity theft.

-- Social engineering: Social engineering is the act of manipulating others into performing certain actions or divulging confidential information It can be employed to trick targets into disclosing passwords.
+- Social engineering: Social engineering (i.e. phishing, vishing, etc.) is the act of manipulating others into performing certain actions or divulging confidential information.
+It can be employed to trick targets into disclosing passwords.

-It only takes one breach at the right company for millions of user names and passwords to become compromised.
+It only takes one breach at the right company to compromise millions of user names and passwords.

 Top 15 Principles of Password Management